 Australia and its territories have 898 recorded bird species.
 Climate change is a serious concern and it is expected that around 10% of the species will become extinct because of climate change by 2100.
-Below is a list of most common Australian birds in Australian cities and suburbs.
-This list is not a complete one and the only purpose of collecting these details is to give a bare minimum introduction to a new immigrant so that they can identify these birds when spotted in Australian suburbs.
+Below is a list of most common Australian birds found in Australian cities and suburbs.
+This list is not a complete one and the only purpose of collecting these details is to give a bare minimum introduction to a new immigrant so that they can identify these birds when spotted.

 This article has five parts .
 At the end of the article you can see Intro, Part2 , Part 3 etc. Click the link to go to other parts of this article